 False.
 If both spouses committed adultery, the court will not grant the divorce based on adultery.

-It can be challenging to prove adultery in a divorce, as the rules of evidence allowed by Georgia law can be complicated.
+It can be a challenge to prove adultery in a divorce.
+The rules that allow evidence by Georgia law can complicate this matter.
 A ruling supporting or denying adultery can have a significant effect on the outcome of your divorce and your financial situation.
 If you plan to file a divorce petition based on adultery, you need an experienced divorce lawyer to represent you.